About Emerald City Trail Series

-Northwest Dirt Churners invites anyone to join us on May 21 for a trail work party with the Friends of Buford Park & Mt.
+Northwest Dirt Churners invites anyone to join us for a trail work party with the Friends of Buford Park & Mt.
 Pisgah.
 Volunteer hours at the party will suit trail work requirements, including races like Mountain Lakes 100 and Tillamook Burn 100.
 We’ll have a date in the spring of 2023 soon.

 - Points are generated for every Emerald City Trail Series race finish based on overall gender place.